 Dates & Rates

-The cost of tuition for the 2016 seven-week session is $7100.
-There is a discount of $300 for enrollments received by October 31st, 2017.
+The cost of tuition for the 2018 seven-week session is TBD.
 There is a 10% discount for brothers.
 Horseback riding, optional fishing, sea kayaking and rafting trips are billed in accordance to the extent of participation.
 There is also an extra charge for campers who achieve their PADI SCUBA certification.

 A number of partial scholarships are available at Red Arrow each summer financed by the Charles M Boesel Scholarship Fund which is supported by alumni and friends of the camp.
 Please contact Red Arrow Camp for further information and a scholarship application.